afrihost/BaseCommandBundle/Resources/doc/logging.md

 The extension of the automatically generated log file name.
 This is not used when a specific log file name is provided using the [setLogFilename](#setlogfilename-string-logfilename-) function.

+###### Allow Line Breaks
+Configure if newline characters in log records should be outputted when logging to file by default.
+Stripping new lines is useful for logs parsed by machines as it means that one line corresponds to one log entry.

 ##### Console Stream
 This handler will send a copy of your log records to your terminal.
 This helps avoid duplication of your output code as it allows everything that is being written to file to also be read directly from terminal when manually executing a command.
 The